Tech-at-DU/d3-tutorial/15-Hierarchy/readme.md

 Rome
 Naples
 Rio
-Sao Paol
+Sao Paolo
 ```

-Notice that D3 started with the world, then looped over all of it's children displaying the countries.
-Then it look at each of those children and looped over those children, this would be the cities!
+Notice that D3 started with the world, then looped over all of its children displaying the countries.
+Then it looked at each of those children and looped over those children, this would be the cities!

 The radius `r` attribute is set from our `rootNode` where D3 conveniently created the value for us to use.